day8/lein-git-inject/README.md

   ;; inject build-time values into your application, for later run-time use.
   ;;
   ;; You'll notice the use of the substitution key "lein-git-inject/version".
-  ;; At build time, this middleware will replace that keyword with `the derived version`.
+  ;; At build time, this middleware will replace that keyword with `the computed version`.
   ;; In turn, that value is used within a `:clojure-define` to bind it ;; to a var, via a `def` in your code (called `version` within the namespace `some.namespace`).
   :shadow-cljs {:builds {:app {:target :browser